simularium/simulariumio/README.md

 <br/>

 # 3. Share by URL
-Upload your file to a public Dropbox or Google Drive folder or an AWS S3 bucket, and use the URL https://simularium.allencell.org/viewer?trajUrl=\[link to your file\]
+Upload your file to a public Dropbox or Google Drive folder or an AWS S3 bucket, and use the URL https://simularium.allencell.org/viewer?trajUrl= [link to your file]

 <br/>